HDFC Bank and ICICI Bank: Contrasting Q2 Performances and Upcoming Earnings Call

 Future Outlook

-ICICI Bank has expressed expectations of better operational performance in the second half of FY26.
+ICICI Bank has expressed expectations of better operational performance in the second half.
 Meanwhile, HDFC Bank is planning a growth push, despite the pressures on its loan-to-deposit ratio.

 Historical Stock Returns for HDFC Bank